 - What are the signs it’s working?
 What are the symptoms it’s not working?

 - How does this work with other meds taken (even vitamins, herbal supplements, drugstore-type aids)?
 Are they safe together?

 - Any limitations for activity and diet?

 - Who should we call if we have more questions or concerns?

 Get All the Info About Meds

 Web MD is a good source of medication info, and it’s always a good idea to double-check these details.
-The site also offers a free app to help with medication management.
+The site also offers a free app to help with medication management for seniors.

 - Ask questions until all info about medications, and how and when to take them, are crystal clear.

 - Help your loved one create a good, safe system for managing medications at home.
 Think about special pillboxes, apps, alarms and checklists… anything that makes it easier to take meds safely.